pcafrica/advanced_programming_2023-2024/lectures/08/08-c++_libraries.md

 # Header-only libraries

 A library formed only by class templates and function templates contains only header files.
-One example is `Eigen`, but many others are available.
+One example is [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), but many others are available.

 Using a header-only library is very simple: you have to store the header files in a directory later searched by the preprocessor.